LEAP Legal Software: History

 LEAP expanded to the UK and US markets in 2014 and 2015.

 LEAP 365 was the first software-as-a-service legal application for the Australian market.
 LEAP 365 was released for the UK and US markets at an event at Yankee Stadium on September 12, 2016.

 In 2019, LEAP entered into a joint venture with LexisNexis Legal Professional to operate PCLaw | Time Matters.

-LEAP expanded to Canada in 2020 and to New Zealand in 2022.
+In 2024, a Melbourne lawyer using LEAP's AI software was referred to complaints body after AI generated made-up case citations in family court.

 Software

-LEAP Legal Software's flagship product is LEAP, a legal practice productivity solution.
-The key features of LEAP include legal practice management, document assembly and management, automated matter types and forms, a client and contact database, file sharing, time recording, billing and trust accounting tools, and legal publishing assets.
 All LEAP data is stored in AWS (Amazon Web Services) in dedicated facilities around the world.

 LEAP Legal Software introduced mobile app integration in mid-2013.
-In November 2021, LEAP created the LEAP App for iPad.

 Integration with Microsoft

 LEAP was integrated with Microsoft Office in 2002.
 In January 2016, LEAP completed an integration with the new Microsoft Office 365 software allowing complex document assembly to occur in the cloud rather than the desktop.